-The support for open source started long ago with our CEO, Ben Sigelman, who co-founded the OpenTracing project (recently merged with OpenCensus).
+The support for open source started long ago with our CEO, Ben Sigelman, who co-founded the OpenTracing project (recently merged with OpenCensus into the OpenTelemetry project).
 OpenTracing is a vendor-neutral standard used by LightStep, but also by internal tools at Pinterest, Twitter, Uber, Elastic, and Couchbase, to name a few.
 The idea here is that tracing shouldn’t be some big secret held from the world.
 We believe progress in observability is progress for the industry overall, which is why we’re transparent about how our tech works.

 As this article describes, we believe encouraging open source is key to our lives as developers but that tying it directly to a business’s profitability can backfire.

 The best reward is people using and benefiting from our work.
 If it helps us be more efficient, we are thrilled to hear it’s helping others be the same.
 When it comes to open source, the proof is in the pudding.
 Check out our open source project for Sidekiq Throttled (which is concurrency and threshold throttling for Sidekiq) or our daterangepicker (gif below).

 Submit a team profile!